Elf-Lord-Games/expo-media-controls-android12/README.md

 - This repro intentionally avoids app-specific state, navigation, analytics, downloads, and custom native code.
 - It is meant to isolate Expo media-session behavior as much as possible.
+- Although this issue was observed on Android 12, it is likely present on other older versions of Android